Richard Horton (editor): Royal Society

-Professor Sir Roy Meadow
+Roy Meadow

-Horton published an article in 2005 supporting Professor Sir Roy Meadow who had been charged with serious professional misconduct by the GMC for giving erroneous and seriously misleading evidence in the Sally Clark trial.
-This was especially controversial as the article appeared whilst the GMC proceedings were still under away and was published on the first day of Meadow's defence.
+Horton published an article in 2005 supporting paediatrician Roy Meadow who had been charged with serious professional misconduct by the GMC for giving erroneous and seriously misleading evidence in the Sally Clark trial.
+This was especially controversial as the article appeared whilst the GMC proceedings were still under way and was published on the first day of Meadow's defence.
 The article "incensed" Clark, a solicitor who had been the victim of a serious miscarriage of justice.
-With the support of erroneous statistical (and other) evidence from Meadow the prosecution wrongly convicted her of murder and she spent over three years in prison before her successful second appeal.
+With the support of erroneous statistical (and other) evidence from Meadow, the prosecution wrongly convicted her of murder and she spent over three years in prison before her successful second appeal.

-Her husband wrote a rebuttal letter to The Lancet in order to correct Horton's 'many inaccuracies and one-sided opinions' and to prevent them prejudicing independent observers.
+Her husband wrote a rebuttal letter to The Lancet in order to correct Horton's 'many inaccuracies and one-sided opinions' and to prevent them from prejudicing independent observers.
 James Le Fanu, medical practitioner and writer, also wrote to The Lancet in the same issue and described Horton's words as 'mischief'.
 The Clark family issued a statement addressing and countering with established fact each of the points making up Horton's biased support of Meadow.

-Iraq
+Iraq War

 At the Time to Go Demo of 23 September 2006, Horton accused American president George W. Bush and British prime minister Tony Blair of lies and killing children in Iraq.
 On 11 October, The Lancet published new estimates of the death toll of Iraqi citizens after the US-led invasion in 2003, putting it at a total of 655,000.
 Some supporters of the invasion of Iraq dismissed it for what they claimed was flawed methodology.
 Some opponents of the invasion questioned its reliability due to its extreme divergence from other data on the conflict.
 Some journals and statistical experts were supportive.
 Other experts in the field were not convinced, saying the estimates were "high, and probably way too high", and that the authors had published a "misinterpretation of their own figures".

 Others were incredulous that the survey could have been performed as reported under such dangerous conditions.

 Iraq's health minister estimated during a press conference in November 2006 that between 100,000 and 150,000 people had died since the invasion in 2003, based on an estimate of around 100 deaths per day brought to morgues and hospitals during 2006, while saying that the Lancet estimates were an "exaggerated number".